MrLostInTheInternet/FluidPy/README.md

 # FluidPy
-A script that helps Students like me to use and create their own FluidSim pcircuit
+A script that helps Students like me to use and create their own FluidSim circuit
       ________                 _               _______         __
      /   ____/ __     __   __ |_|   _____     /  __   \ __    / /
     /  /___   / /    / /  / / __   / ___  \  /  / /   | \ \  / /